CNR-ISMAR/iws/docs/open_istorms/istorms_mobile_app.rst

 I-STORMS mobile APP
 ===================

-Alogside the Open I-STORMS Web Applicazion a mobile APP has been developed for the General pUblic First og all the mobile user must select one geographic location to investigate, the the APP presents the TMES forecast for that location.
+Alogside the Open I-STORMS Web Applicazion a mobile APP has been developed for the general public.

+First of all the mobile user must select one geographic location to investigate, the the APP presents the TMES forecast for that location.

 THe APP has two main views for Sea Level and Wave.
 In each views sudo